About the Lebanon Law Review

 Lebanon Law Review: Our Mission

-- Legal Youth.
+- Inspire.
 Lebanon lacks an abundance of opportunities, more so for the legal youth.
 The Lebanon Law Review represents a chance for Lebanon’s legal youth – its students and junior practitioners – to catapult their professional career by gaining reputable experience and tangible skillsets that will set them apart from their peers.
 We wish to be a vehicle for their success, and to open up new doors they had not considered.

 Lebanon Law Review: Our Values & Principles